hughrawlinson/can-i-please-get-vaccinated/README.md

 1. Run the script on the computer that you spend most of your time at.
 2. When the script launches you'll get a notification confirming that the script is running*.
 3. The script will look at the RIVM website every 30 seconds and notify you if they've published a new article.
 You should go [here](https://www.rivm.nl/en/covid-19-vaccination/news) to read the article.
+4. The new articles seem to be published between 11am and 1pm daily, so make sure you're looking at your computer at that time of day!**
-4. If your birth year has been called, congratulations, you're a real adult human person (maybe, I don't know), it's time for you to apply to get your vaccination!
+5. If your birth year has been called, congratulations, you're a real adult human person (maybe, I don't know), it's time for you to apply to get your vaccination!
 You can do that [on coronatest.nl](https://coronatest.nl/).

-* If you don't get the notification, I suspect the issue is that your system doesn't support notifications via node-notifier.
+\* If you don't get the notification, I suspect the issue is that your system doesn't support notifications via node-notifier.
 If you'd like to submit a patch to fix this program for your system, go ahead!
+\** Are you not someone who sits at a computer for the work hours?
+Might I suggest hacking this script to text your phone using Twilio or Vonage, or email you using Sendgrid (or something else)?
+If you do this, let me know 🙂.

 ## Disclaimer